-In wake of shooting, New Zealanders show kindness to Muslims
+Death toll rises to 50 in New Zealand mosque shootings

 - Witness describes death plunge of two Yosemite climbers

+The judge said “it was reasonable to assume” more such charges would follow.
+Tarrant, who posted an anti-immigrant manifesto online and apparently used a helmet-mounted camera to broadcast live video of the slaughter in the city of Christchurch, appeared to make a hand sign, similar to an OK sign, that is sometimes associated with white nationalists.

+The massacre during Friday prayers prompted a heartfelt response from Prime Minister Jacinda Ardern, who pronounced it “one of New Zealand’s darkest days” and said the shooter, an Australian native, had chosen to strike in New Zealand “because we represent diversity, kindness, compassion.”

-In other online forums, people discussed Muslim food restrictions as they prepared to drop off meals for those affected.
+In online forums, people discussed Muslim food restrictions as they prepared to drop off meals for those affected.

 “Love always wins over hate.
-Lots of love for our Muslim brothers” read a handwritten card on a wall of flowers in a historic part of the city that stretched a full block.
+Lots of love for our Muslim brothers,” read a handwritten card on a wall of flowers in a historic part of the city that stretched a full block.

-Still, Muslims remained on high alert and were advised to stay away from mosques while the nation’s security alert remained at the second-highest level for a second day.

-It was by far the deadliest shooting in modern New Zealand history.
+Still, Muslims were advised to stay away from mosques while the nation’s security alert remained at the second-highest after the deadliest shooting in modern New Zealand history.

+Outside one of the two mosques, 32-year-old Ash Mohammed pushed through police barricades in hopes of finding out what happened to his father and two brothers, whose cellphones rang unanswered.
+An officer stopped him.

+Hungry for any news, families and friends of the victims gathered at the city’s Hagley College, near the hospital.

+Khokhur, 58, and husband Mehaboobbhai Khokhur, 65, had traveled from India to spend time with their son Imran, their first visit in the eight years since he moved to New Zealand.
+The couple was due to fly out Sunday.

+Imran had dropped off his father, an electrical engineer, at the Al Noor mosque on Friday and was looking for a parking space when the shooting began.
+They have not heard from him since.

-Tarrant posted a jumbled, 74-page manifesto on social media in which he identified himself as an Australian and white supremacist who was out to avenge attacks in Europe perpetrated by Muslims.
+The gunman had posted a jumbled, 74-page manifesto on social media in which he identified himself as an Australian and white supremacist who was out to avenge attacks in Europe perpetrated by Muslims.

-The gunman livestreamed 17 minutes of his rampage at Al Noor Mosque, where, armed with at least two assault rifles and a shotgun, he sprayed worshippers with bullets, killing at least 41 people.
-Several more people were killed in an attack on a second mosque a short time later.
+He livestreamed 17 minutes of the rampage at the Al Noor mosque, where, armed with at least two assault rifles and a shotgun, he sprayed worshippers with bullets, killing at least 41 people.
+More people were killed in an attack on a second mosque a short time later.

+Facebook, Twitter and Google scrambled to take down the gunman’s video, which was widely available on social media for hours after the bloodbath.

+The second attack took place at the Linwood mosque about 5 kilometers (3 miles) away.

 Two other armed suspects were taken into custody Friday while police tried to determine what role, if any, they played in the cold-blooded attack that stunned New Zealand, a country so peaceful that police officers rarely carry guns.